 Provide individuals options in their treatments.
 Survivors do not need to be saved.
 They need to be empowered to make their own choices.

 Notice the capabilities of the individual and celebrate the abilities of the survivor.
 Do not focus on what they lack but more on what they are in this moment.

 Make decisions together — individuals have shared power in deciding how they want to be treated.
 This is a dramatic shift for trauma survivors.

 Provide clear and consistent information.
 This will enable clear and dependable boundaries during the recovery process.

 Our nature-connected retreats are a great way to kick-start your healing journey or move you further along in your healing process.

 Have you been impacted by trauma?
-Look for more details on our next 12-week support group in Port Angeles, WA.
+Look for more details on our next support group in Port Angeles, WA.
 Sign up to get notified.

 Our virtual support group will be coming soon.
-Look for more details here or get notified when we're ready to launch this program.
+Look for more details here or get notified when we're ready to launch this new program.

 Well, we have you covered.
 We know books can be a great source of insight and inspiration and can provide a sense of strength and support on our healing journeys.
 Whether you are looking to learn more about how trauma affects our minds, bodies, and general wellbeing or simply looking for new ways of thinking and being in the world, we have some wonderful books to recommend.